JonrGull/Convertium/README.md

 - Convert your foreign name to Japanese Hiragana, Katakana, and half-width katakana.
 - Convert any Hiragana, Katakana, or half-width Katakana word to other styles.
+- Don't know any Japanese?
+No problem!
+You can paste in any English word and it will be converted to Japanese after hitting the button.

 ### Usage